juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 - `{}` allows for a comma-separated list of "or" expressions
 - `!` at the beginning of a pattern will negate the match

-`All` most people need to know is that `foo/*.js` will match all files ending with `.js` in the `foo/` subdirectory, but `foo/**/*.js` will match all files ending with `.js` in the `foo/` _subdirectory and all of its subdirectories_.
+All most people need to know is that `foo/*.js` will match all files ending with `.js` in the `foo/` subdirectory, but `foo/**/*.js` will match all files ending with `.js` in the `foo/` _subdirectory and all of its subdirectories_.

 Since most of the tasks ultimately interact with the file system, Grunt already predisposes a structure to make task devs' life easier.
-If a globbing expession is specified, Grunt tries to match it against the file system and places all matches in the `this.files` array.
+If a globbing expession is specified, Grunt tries to match it against the file system and places all matches in the `this.files` array within your Grunt task function.
 Hence, you will see a lot of tasks having a syntax like

 ```javascript